Peat: Latvia

+Bogs in Latvia are considered important habitats due to their ecological values, and up to 128,000 hectares, or 40% of the areas in the territory, are protected by environmental laws.
+The most famous national parks and reserves are the Ķemeri National Park, Cenas tīrelis and Teiči Nature Reserve.

 Finland

-The climate, geography, and environment of Finland favours bog and peat bog formation.
+The climate, geography and environment of Finland favours bog and peat bog formation.
 Thus, peat is available in considerable quantities.
 It is burned to produce heat and electricity.
 Peat provides around 4% of Finland's annual energy production.

 Also, agricultural and forestry-drained peat bogs actively release more CO2 annually than is released in peat energy production in Finland.
 The average regrowth rate of a single peat bog, however, is indeed slow, from 1,000 up to 5,000 years.
 Furthermore, it is a common practice to forest used peat bogs instead of giving them a chance to renew.
 This leads to lower levels of CO2 storage than the original peat bog.

 At 106 g CO2/MJ, the carbon dioxide emissions of peat are higher than those of coal (at 94.6 g CO2/MJ) and natural gas (at 56.1).
 According to one study, increasing the average amount of wood in the fuel mixture from the current 2.6% to 12.5% would take the emissions down to 93 g CO2/MJ.
 That said, little effort is being made to achieve this.

 The International Mire Conservation Group (IMCG) in 2006 urged the local and national governments of Finland to protect and conserve the remaining pristine peatland ecosystems.
 This includes the cessation of drainage and peat extraction in intact mire sites and the abandoning of current and planned groundwater extraction that may affect these sites.
 A proposal for a Finnish peatland management strategy was presented to the government in 2011, after a lengthy consultation phase.

+Sweden

+About 15% of the land in Sweden is covered by peatlands.
+Whilst nowadays the main use of such soils is for forestry, peat-rich lands have historically been exploited to produce energy, agricultural land and horticultural substrates.
+The most common method to extract peat during the 19th and 20th centuries was peat cutting, a process where the land is cleared of forest and subsequently drained.
+Peat cores are then extracted under dry weather conditions and stored on stacks to let the residual moisture evaporate.
+Today, clear-cutting for horticultural peat (of which Sweden is an important producer in Europe) is limited to some areas of Sweden and strictly regulated by the Swedish Environmental Code to prevent that significant groundwater storages and carbon sinks areas are altered and compromised by human activities.
+At the same time, restoration of drained peatlands through rewetting is urged by national and international policies to exploit the peat-rich soil properties in mitigating climate change effects.